rune/rune/docs/docs/publishing/making-money.md

 - players who share your game externally
 - time players spent actively playing your game

 The specific amount of money earned for each of these metrics depends on the player regions (see the next section below).
-With payouts based on these three metrics, the creator fund supports great games that players love to keep coming back to and want to share with their friends!
+With payouts based on these three metrics, the creator fund supports great games that players love coming back to and want to share with their friends!

 ## Player Regions